Effects of elder abuse

 Making an Enduring Power of Attorney or other advance planning documents

-Having an Enduring Power of Attorney can act as a vital safeguard in times when you cannot look after yourself.
+Having an Enduring Power of Attorney can act as a vital safeguard in times when you cannot make decisions for yourself.
 It is, however, important to carefully consider who you choose to appoint as your attorney(s), as attorney powers can be misused.
 If you choose to make an Enduring Power of Attorney or other similar document, there may be ways to increase accountability of those who may act for you in the future.
-Choosing the right person(s) for the right attorney role may also reduce the opportunity for mismanagement or abuse.
-There are ways to limit and/or make clear how you would like your attorney(s) to act.
+Choosing the right person(s) for the right attorney role may help reduce the opportunity for mismanagement or abuse.
+There are also ways to limit and/or make clear how you would like your attorney(s) to act.

 Making a Will

 Making a Will is about making your wishes clear when you die.
-When there is money, assets or businesses left behind, of which there are no clear arrangements in a Will, it can cause serious family disputes for those left behind, such as a spouse.
+When there is money, assets or businesses left behind, of which there are no clear arrangements in a Will, it can cause serious family disputes for those left behind.
 This is particularly true in blended families.

 Staying connected with people and the community